AndyBowes/KotlinIntroPresentation/slides/classes.md

----
+---?image=assets/images/blackboard.jpeg&size=cover
 ## Classes

 +++
 ### Classes
 - Similar to Java class definition |
-- Multiple classes can be defined in the same file.|
+- Multiple classes can be defined in the same file|
-- File name is independent of class name.|
+- File name is independent of class name|
 - Default visibility is public |
 - Final by default |